Happy Financial Awareness Day!

 If I can save the 32.94 from groceries and 40.73 from our fun budget.
 That’s 73.67 a week I could put towards my car as an extra payment.
 That’s almost 300 dollars.
 This will be the only time I will ever get excited about math.

 When I see the potential in what I am doing VS what I should be doing.
 I am amazed by how many thoughtless purchases we have made.
 We live pretty frugally as it is.
 I mean I rarely buy anything brand new.

 My goal is to be frugal with our money.
 Save for an emergency fund and make extra payments to all our bills.
 Our goal is to get a month or 2 ahead.
 Then after that, I will be tackling our debt.

 Start small… take baby steps

-I hope you guys enjoyed this beginning process on starting our new budget.
+I hope you guys enjoyed this beginning process of starting our new budget.
 Next time we take about finances I will be showing you how I am putting Miko’s plan into action.
-This was the first step to see where our money is going.
+This was the first step to seeing where our money is going.
 Hold yourself accountable and realize you need to make better decisions.

 If you guys are starting your own journey let me know what you need to work on or what your plan is.
 Share in the comments below to help someone who is struggling.
 Success in becoming a budget mom doesn’t happen overnight.

 4 thoughts on “The Budget Mom inspired me to become an all-cash spender”

 Absolutely composed subject material, Really enjoyed looking through.